espocrm/documentation/docs/administration/formula/number.md

 `number\power(VALUE, EXP)`

 Raising VALUE to EXP.
 VALUE and EXP should be int or float.
-Returns int or float.
+Returns int or float. (as of v8.2)

 ## number\round